Alimony in Pakistan

 husband claims that he has already paid it.
 This is where the wife needs to

 The second disqualifying ground is when a wife voluntarily leaves the marital home against the husband’s wishes.
 In the eyes of the law, unless the wife can give a good reason not to live with her husband (for example, domestic violence) then she would forfeit her right to alimony and financial support from him.
-In cases of Khulla where the wife leaves her husband to file a divorce, she also loses rights to alimony.
+In case of Khulla where the wife leaves her husband to file a divorce, she also loses rights to alimony.
 This does not include or involve child maintenance payments in Pakistan, which the husband is still obliged to pay irrespective of alimony.

 How can a wife claim alimony when the husband is abroad?